Porch And Portico Contractor

 Designing Your Portico Or Porch

 Designing a new porch or portico takes a trained designer’s expertise to be pleasing to the eye and code compliant.
 The first step in designing your portico is to determine if you can or want to reuse your existing stoop.
 Because all porticos and porches built in Northern Virginia will ultimately require a building permit this stoop must structurally support the structure above it.
 If a licensed civil engineer deems your stoop to basically be a slab on grade it will need to be removed.
 Once your existing stoop has been demolished you have a fresh canvas to design stoop section of your portico or porch.
-Current codes require the foundation of a portico are porch to be placed 24 inches below grade and on bearing soil.
-In fact the first building inspection will be a flooding inspection for your stoop, the inspector will check the depth, soil compaction, and rebar placement, before any further building can occur.
+Old codes require the foundation of a portico are porch to be placed 24 inches below grade and on bearing soil.
+After 2017 porches and portico projects need to to be excavated to the foundation of your home.
+In fact the first building inspection will be a footing inspection for your stoop, the inspector will check the depth, soil compaction, and rebar placement, before any further building can occur.
 In designing a porch for the front of your home you need to consider both the design and the size this will be determined by your budget, window placement in your house, and your wish list for how the project will look when it’s finished.
 The whole design concept of a portico dates back to ancient Greece where many buildings and homes featured elaborate porticos.
 Fairfax Contractor can design a wide range of porticos depending on your personal taste and your homes architecture.
 Some of the portico choices include the flat roof portico, which typically has a architectural railing detail on the flat roof of the structure.
 Another popular design includes a gabled roof portico that fits more closely with a colonial style home often found in VA. .
 Many people dream of building a front porch that is a sitting area where they can place rocking chairs and watch their kids and the world go by.
 As a design build company we can take your ideas and concepts and turn them in the reality.

 Portico and Porch Foundations

-If your current porch stoop is built to current codes and you plan to reuse it, the size is already predetermined.
-But in most cases your existing stoop will have to be demolished to make way for your new portico or porch project.
+If your current porch stoop is built to current codes and you plan to reuse it.
+If you want to change the size you will need a building permit.
+In most cases your existing stoop will have to be demolished to make way for your new portico or porch project.
 As discussed earlier, the size of the project is your decision all based on budgetary restraints and architectural designs you want to incorporate into your home.
 For us the pull the necessary building permits, that are required in all Northern Virginia jurisdictions a complete set of plans, including the foundation plans must be submitted to County building officials for permitting.
 Once the footings have been excavated to the required depth and approved by your local building inspector we can then pour the concrete foundation footing.
-Depending on the height of your stoop we will then take from the poured concrete footing and build up the base with 8″x8″x16″ CMU (cinderblock) to the desired height.
+Depending on the height of your stoop we will then take from the poured concrete footing and build up the base with 8″x 8″x 16″ CMU (cinder block) to the desired height.
 The void left after building up the foundation with block must be back filled, typically this is done with dirt left over from the excavation, and topped with #57 gravel.
 All the back fill and gravel will be compacted with a plate tamper, then a layer of 5 mm plastic will be placed in the foundation board vapor barrier.
 After the vapor barrier has been placed in your stoop depending on the engineers recommendation either welded wire mesh, or rebar will be installed to reinforce the slab.
 The stoop and stairs.
 If required, will be framed out with lumber for your inspection prior to placing concrete.
 Most counties in Virginia are going to require a slab inspection at this point in the project, the inspector will make sure that the engineered plans have the required amount of steel and vapor barrier installed if required.
 Upon passing the slab inspection, Fairfax Contractor will pour your portico or porch stoop typically with a 3500 PSI concrete mixture that includes residential fiberglass reinforcement, air entertained, and plasticizers for the strongest slab base.

 Porch Or Portico Base Material